-This agreement is entered into between the Clark County Schools and
+This agreement is entered into between the Clark County Schools and \\\\\

-, whose representative and responsible individual is
+\\\\\, whose representative and responsible individual is

-•
+·

 This contact may be reached at: Phone :

 Address:

 Facility and Specific Location

 Date(s) of Rental

 Times of Rental

 Rental Cost

 Clarke County Schools will furnish

 Additional Charges for above \$

 User agrees to the following:

-1. Clean up of site, including sweep apply). ning, vacuuming, emptying trash, etc. (clean up charge may
+1. Clean up of site, including sweep apply). ing, vacuuming, emptying trash, etc. (clean up charge may

-2. Furniture will be placed as design 2.
-Furniture will be placed as designed upon rental (set up fee may apply).
+2. Furniture will be placed as designed upon rental (set up fee may apply).

-3. Damages to facility or furnishings will result in a damage fee.
+3. Damages to facility or furnishing s will result in a damage fee.

 Agreed to on this day of , 20, by and between:

 Clarke County Schools Representativ ve User Group Representative